CORONAVIRUS RESPOSE UPDATES FOR RESIDENTS

 - Appropriate cleaning protocols are in place to respond to a positive COVID-19 case with utilization of UWB Facilities and coordinated vendors to respond as necessary.

-- Husky Village Community Center will have continually replenished hand sanitizer dispensers.
+- Husky Hall will have continually replenished hand sanitizer dispensers.

 Physical Distancing and Masks